blackbaud/skyux1/README.md

 selenium-standalone start
 ```

-After installing these prerequisites you can run the visual regression tests using `grunt visualtest`, which will create screenshots in the `webdriver-screenshotslocal` folder.
+After installing these prerequisites you can run the visual regression tests using `grunt visualtest`, which will create and compare screenshots in the `webdriver-screenshotslocal` folder.

 ### Submitting the code